 With many suppliers claiming to have green credentials, we do advise that when it comes to opting for a green tariff you assess each supplier’s ethos, goals and actions.
 We’d recommend choosing a supplier whose sustainability values are aligned with your own.
 Take a look at our blog on green energy to help you make a more informed decision when it comes to choosing the right supplier.

-There are a growing number of energy suppliers out there that can supply you with 100% renewable energy – one of which is Bryt, Statkraft’s energy business and Mer’s sister company which provides zero carbon, 100% renewable electricity is sourced solely from Solar, Wind, and Hydro meaning customers can report zero carbon emissions for electricity consumption under Scope 2 carbon emissions under the Greenhouse Gas (GHG) Protocol market-based method.
+There are a growing number of energy suppliers out there that can supply you with 100% renewable energy – one of which is Bryt, Statkraft’s energy business, and Mer’s sister company.
+Bryt Energy’s zero carbon, 100% renewable electricity is sourced solely from Solar, Wind, and Hydro meaning customers can report zero carbon emissions for electricity consumption under Scope 2 carbon emissions under the Greenhouse Gas (GHG) Protocol market-based method.

-Find out more about installing a sustainable EV charging infrastructure:
+Get in touch to find out more about installing a sustainable EV charging infrastructure